pandeysoni/User-Authentication-using-JWT-JSON-Web-Token-in-Node.js-Express/README.md

 You can see the port number in command prompt after sucessfull run

 You can change the settings in server/config/config.js file

+### To do

+Login Dashboard in Angular

+Token Expire in Node